Key Takeaways from the Inaugural

 Over the last decade, OSHA has implemented two PSM-focused enforcement National Emphasis Programs (NEP).
 First, in 2007, OSHA conducted in-depth, comprehensive, inspections, with teams of inspectors, lasting several months, covering all elements of the PSM standard at every U.S. Petroleum Refinery under the Refinery PSM NEP.
 Then, a Chemical Facility PSM NEP was developed in 2009, first as a pilot, and then rolled-out nationally in 2011.
 The Chem NEP involved less invasive inspections, using smaller teams of inspectors (or even a single inspector), auditing a subset of PSM elements, reviewing smaller samples of written programs, and the like.

-In terms of the likely areas of focus for the new PSM NEP, OSHA reiterated several times that the NEP would focus on the “Big 5” PSM elements that made up nearly 80% of the citations issued under the predecessor PSM NEP inspection:
+In terms of the likely areas of focus for the new PSM NEP, OSHA reiterated several times that the NEP would focus on the “Big 5” PSM elements that made up nearly 80% of the citations issued from the two predecessor PSM emphasis programs:

 - Mechanical Integrity